alfiomartini/micro-frontends-basic/README.md

 exposed by the microfrontends _products_ and _carts_.

 These definitions are made with the help of webpack configuration files.
 For instance, here are the configuration files for the [container](container/webpack.config.js), and for the [products](products/webpack.config.js) and [cart](cart/webpack.config.js) microfrontends.
+The file `src/bootstrap` of both
+\__products_ and _cart_ exports a _mount_ function, that receives an HTML element and uses it to insert the component in the DOM.
+These exposed mount functions are then imported and used by the container to render both microfrontends.
 You can find detailed explanations and lots of diagrams in the documentation slides [here](slides/microfrontends-intro.pdf).

 ---